sentoz/loggie-docs-en/docs/user-guide/architecture/background.md

 Therefore, in general, Filebeat is a relatively balanced log collection agent, which is why we chose Filebeat as the default log collection agent.

-However, as we used Filebeat more deeply, we also encountered some problems in internal practice of the company and production delivery of external customers.
+However, as we used Filebeat more deeply, we also encountered some problems in internal practice of the company and production implementation for external customers.

-Since Filebeat was originally designed in order to distinguish it from Logstash, it highlighted the lightweight and sacrificed a lot of design for expansibility.
+Since Filebeat was originally designed in order to distinguish it from Logstash, it highlighted lightweight feature and sacrificed a lot of design for extensibility.
 The most obvious is that Filebeat has only one Queue and one Output.
 This also resulted in:

 ### Weak Isolation
-Since all service logs will be sent to the globally unique Queue, the service log data will be mixed together, and isolation cannot be guaranteed when abnormality occurs.
+Since all service logs will be sent to the globally unique queue, the service log data will be mixed together, and isolation cannot be guaranteed when abnormality occurs.

-For example, Filebeat's global Queue accumulation will cause all service logs of the node unable to be sent.
+For example, accumulation of Filebeat's global queue will cause all service logs of the node unable to be sent.
 If we have different log levels and requirements for different services, all logs will be affected.

 ### Multiple Outputs are Not Supported
 In some scenarios, we may need to send different types of logs of different services to different backends, but Filebeat cannot use the same Agent to send log to different Kafka clusters.
 We can only deploy multiple Agents on the node, resulting in maintenance and Resource costs rising.